Bivanjit/ai-ops-request-triage/README.md

 Reconnect the required integrations.
 Configure the required notification channels.
 Configure the AI/API credentials.
-Test the workflow with the sample request.
+Test the workflow using the sample request in examples/sample-request.json.
+Verify the structured output.
-Verify the structured output and routing behavior.
+Verify the routing behavior.
-Replace the demo input with the desired production trigger.
+Replace the demonstration trigger with the desired production trigger.
+Example Data

+The examples/ directory contains fictional demonstration data:

+sample-request.json — example incoming request
+sample-output.json — example structured AI classification

+No real customer information is required to understand or test the workflow.

 Important

 This repository contains demonstration data only.

-No real customer information, API keys, authentication tokens, or private workspace credentials should be committed to the repository.

-Limitations
+Do not commit:

+API keys
+Authentication tokens
+Private webhook URLs
+Customer information
+Personal information
+Private workspace credentials
+Other secrets
+Production Considerations

-This is a portfolio demonstration of an AI-powered triage and routing workflow.
+This repository is a portfolio demonstration of an AI-powered triage and routing workflow.

-Production deployments should additionally consider:
+A production deployment should additionally consider:

 Authentication
 Rate limiting